Jcait/code-wars/8th-kyu/Convert_a_Boolean_to_a_String/README.md

 }
 ```

-Addendum: Always make sure your if() and else if() conditons are wrapped in brackets.
+Addendum: Always make sure your if() and else if() conditions are wrapped in brackets.

 ```
 function booleanToString(b){